 Multi-Agency Supervision

-Families today are increasingly more complex, with large sibling groups and a number of professionals involved where a mass of information is being shared and family circumstances frequently change.
+Families today are increasingly more complex, with large sibling groups where a number of professionals are involved and where significant amounts of information is shared and family circumstances frequently change.

-The purpose of joint supervision across partner agencies is to provide a safe space to slow thinking down and reflect upon situations, which can feel complex, and at times ever changeable.
+The purpose of joint supervision across partner agencies is to provide a safe space to slow down thinking and reflect upon situations, which may feel complex and at times ever changeable.

 The Multi Agency Supervision process is to support all partners working with a child, adult and family to agree a multi-agency shared understanding of strength, risk and needs from a trauma informed perspective.
 This shared understanding informs decision making, strengthening how we can work in a preventative way to develop a plan to address need and risk.